VorpalBlade/chezmoi_modify_manager/docs/src/migration/migration_3.md

-# Migrating from chezmoi_modify_manager 2.x to 3.x
+# Migration from version 2.x to 3.x

 ## Migrating from hook scripts